Analytical Methods in Materials Science (TFFM40)

 The course is composed of both lectures and laborations.
 First the theory behind the analysis techniques is treated in lectures, and thereafter the students are divided in lab groups to see and learn how the instruments are operated in practical laborations.

-Solid State Physics is a requirement.
+Solid State Physics or similar is a requirement.

-Physics Laboratory Work II is recommended.
+Experimental Physics is recommended.

 The course language is English.

 This course is intended for students participating in the MED, MFYS, MSN, and Y-programmes.
+The course is also open for PhD students at IFM, ITN, and IEI.

 6 hp (6 ECTS)